Rusydy/rusydy.github.io/_posts/2024/2024-12-24-setup-python-version-management-pyenv.md

 categories: [tech, python]
 ---

-pyenv lets you easily switch between multiple versions of Python.
+Pyenv lets you easily switch between multiple versions of Python.
 It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.

 ## Installation